In Kyrgyzstan

 Ak Tetir

-Batken: Near the village archaelogists have discovered evidence of mine workings dating from between the 5th and 9th centuries - known as the Kan-ee-Gut mine.
+Batken: Near the village, archaelogists have discovered evidence of mine workings dating from between the 5th and 9th centuries - known as the Kan-ee-Gut mine.

 Andarkhan